Q: What shipping carrier do you use?

 Q: Where are you located?

 A: Our business office is located in New Jersey.
 Our fish farm is located in New York.
-All of our fish ship from our New York location.
+Most of our fish ship from our New York location.

 Q: How do you pack the shipment?